Septorhinoplasty

 What is Septorhinoplasty?

-Surgical procedure to correct nasal septum and external nose issues.
+Surgical procedure that combines septoplasty and rhinoplasty to correct nasal septum and external nose issues.

 Is Septorhinoplasty a common procedure?

-Yes, it is commonly performed by ENT surgeons and plastic surgeons.
+It is performed frequently by ENT surgeons and plastic surgeons to address both functional and aesthetic concerns.

 What is the recovery time for Septorhinoplasty?